Select2Reason: Efficient Instruction-Tuning Data Selection for Long-CoT Reasoning: Introduction

 To this end, we propose \textbf{\textsc{Select2Reason}}, a novel and efficient instruction-tuning data selection framework for Long-CoT reasoning.
-We leverage a LLM-as-a-Judge~\citep{llmasajudge} to quantify instruction difficulty and prioritize more challenging problems.
-Additionally, we design an instruction-response joint ranker that combines rankings based on difficulty and trace length using a weighting factor.
-We conduct extensive experiments across three competition-level and six comprehensive mathematical benchmarks to validate the efficacy of our method.
-Built upon the OpenR1-Math dataset with 196K samples distilled from DeepSeek-R1, \textbf{\textsc{Select2Reason}} selects the top 10\% instructions to fine-tune the Qwen2.5-Math-7B-Instruct model.
-Our method not only surpasses baselines but also matches or exceeds models trained on much larger datasets, such as the OpenR1-Qwen-7B~\citep{openr1} with 94K samples and the DeepSeek-R1-Distill-Qwen-7B~\citep{deepseek} with 800K samples, demonstrating its efficiency and effectiveness.
-Comprehensive ablation studies highlight the scalability of our approach under varying data sizes.
+We leverage a difficulty-aware reward model to prioritize more challenging problems.
+Additionally, an instruction-response joint ranker that combines rankings based on difficulty and trace length controlled by a weighted scheme.
+We conduct extensive experiments across nine competition-level mathematical benchmarks to validate the efficacy.
+Built upon the OpenR1-Math dataset with 196K samples, \textbf{\textsc{Select2Reason}} selects the top 10\% instructions to fine-tune the Qwen2.5-Math-7B-Instruct model.
+Our method not only surpasses baselines but also matches or exceeds models trained on larger datasets, such as the OpenR1-Qwen-7B~\citep{openr1} with 94K samples and the DeepSeek-R1-Distill-Qwen-7B~\citep{deepseek} with 800K samples, demonstrating its effectiveness.
+Ablation studies highlight the scalability of our approach under varying data sizes.
 Additionally, model fine-tuned on high-quality data selected by \textsc{Select2Reason} conducts more efficient exploration using fewer thinking tokens when generating solution with stronger performance. \textsc{Select2Reason} demonstrates strong generalization by enabling low-cost transfer to other long-CoT reasoning instruction pools like Chinese-DeepSeek-R1-Distill dataset~\citep{Chinese-Data-Distill-From-R1} with 110K samples.
 Extensive case studies and visualizations support the effectiveness of our method.

 Our contributions are summarized as follows: 1) We propose \textbf{\textsc{Select2Reason}}, a novel and efficient data selection framework for long-CoT instruction tuning.
-2) We identify and validate key metrics—reasoning trace length and question difficulty—as strong heuristics for high-quality reasoning instruction selection.
-3) We demonstrate state-of-the-art performance on multiple mathematical reasoning benchmarks using only a fraction of training data, with extensive experiments verifying scalability, robustness, and generalizability.
+2) We identify and validate key metrics including reasoning trace length and problem difficulty as strong heuristics for high-quality data selection.
+3) We demonstrate remarkable performance on mathematical and broader reasoning benchmarks with lower training cost with verified scalability, robustness, and generalizability.